CH4RM-YT/python-web-crawler/README.md

 ```
 scrapy crawl email_scraper
 ```
-open the emails.txt file to see you ready list of emails
+open the emails.txt file to see your ready list of emails